 Commitment To Improvement

 To fulfill this objective, EMH turned to Work Institute.
-Together, they implemented a structured process to collect regular feedback from new, tenured, and former Associates to identify how to make EMH the most attractive employer in the area.
+Together, they implemented a structured process to collect regular feedback from new, tenured, and former employees to identify how to make EMH the most attractive employer in the area.
 The results indicated four main areas for development:

 - Improve communication